atrunelle/recipify/README.md

 ## Testing
 Each of those applications is fully unit tested or in the process to be.
 I didn't use TDD as for some, I was learning the framework at the time, and preferred to leave testing complexity the framework can bring apart.

-## Architecture

-All apps follow a stateful/stateless architecture, so it's scalable, testable and most components can be reused across the application.
-Features are can be found in the `modules` folder, with the idea to be able to add folder per features (such as auth for example).

-Store modules related to each feature will be found here as well, so all related code is next to each other.

-Test files can be found next to source code in a `specs` folder or in the folder itself, so they are close to files they relate to as well and can be quickly found/edited.